 To succeed in either field, it is crucial to be able to use available tools to accurately and efficiently evaluate, measure, document, and communicate compliance with standards and regulations.
 Accuracy is essential, especially when brand reputation, business investments, and even lives are on the line.

-Professionals in these fields must remain up-to-date with the latest technologies to be effective in their roles.
+Professionals in regulatory affairs and quality assurance must remain up-to-date with the latest technologies to be effective in their roles.
 Amato notes that, due to the rapid changes in technologies and legislation, professionals in these fields must always be on the lookout for new information to stay current in their field.
 Advanced organizational skills can help.

 Effective regulatory affairs and quality assurance professionals come from a variety of backgrounds, and there is no single “right” way to get started; however, having an appropriate educational background can help prepare you for the challenges you will face in the field.
 According to one estimate, 42 percent of regulatory employers prefer candidates with graduate degrees.